Fire department receives top honors for 2023

 |0

-This work, Fire department receives top honors for 2023 [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fire department receives top honors for 2023, by Natalie Skelton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.